 - iii.
 Provide a complete set of floor plans that include room numbers and device numbers. - iv.
 Make sure all smoke detectors, pull stations and modules are labeled per Williams College spec. - v.
 Provide one person with knowledge of the fire alarm system installation to assist with testing. - vi.
 Provide one person with knowledge of the fire alarm panel and programming during testing. - vii.
 Provide one person with knowledge of sprinkler system in order to activate flow and tamper alarms. - b.
 After final acceptance testing: - i.
 Provide NFPA 72 record of completion documents to be signed by the contractor, property owner and the AHJ.
 This document will not be signed until final testing is 100% complete. - ii.
 Provide a copy of the signed NFPA 72 form to the SEC office. - 5.
 The contractor shall perform the NFPA 24-hour battery test.
 The system will be tested for five minutes at the end of the 24-hour test. - 6.
-The contractor shall verify that the card reader doors perform as designed when the fire alarm activates. - 7.
-Contractor to supply fire alarm control program on flash drive and uploaded into e-Builder.
+The contractor shall verify that magnetic release doors perform as designed when the fire alarm is activated. - 7.
+Contractor to supply fire alarm control program on flash drive and upload into WC Project Management Information System (PMIS). - O. Campus Monitoring and Communication - 1.
+At the fire alarm panel - a.
+Install existing red armored fiber into a new Corning SPH-01P wall enclosure mounted as close as possible to the fire alarm panel - b.
+Terminate fiber at wall enclosure using FP900SM-LC-2M LC fusion splice pigtails - c.
+Install Corning CCH-CP06-A9 LC panel adapter within wall enclosure and install pigtail connectors - 2.
+At data rack - a.
+Install existing red armored fiber onto data rack using modified Wiremold entrance fitting 5785 bolted to rack frame using two 1/4-20 through bolts - b.
+Route unarmored fiber through existing rack cable management following the same path as the existing air blown fiber into the existing LIU.
+Velcro both fibers together spaced as needed. - c.
+Terminate fiber within existing Sumitomo LIU using FP900-LC-2M LC fusion splice pigtails - d.
+Install Sumitomo FTLC0601 LC panel adapter (painted red) within the existing enclosure and install pigtail connectors - Test fiber to confirm all strands pass and that all strands are paired in the correct order using the Williams College tester - 4.
+Patch cords to connect each end by others